zeropoolnetwork/sharded-storage-docs/article/main.md

 Each time an honest node leaves the pool, the network performs the following:

-1. Select a random node (from unallocated or from another pool), move it to the current pool.
+1. Select a random node (from an unallocated or another pool), and move it to the current pool.
 If the selected node was previously in another pool, move a random unallocated node in place of it.

-2. Perform “mixing” $m$ times: select a random node from the current pool and swap it with a random node from outside of this pool (from unallocated or from another pool).
+2. Perform “mixing” $m$ times: select a random node from the current pool and swap it with a random node from outside of this pool (from unallocated or another pool).

 During step 1, the number of malicious nodes in the pool will go up by $1$ with probability $p$.
-But then, each mixing will probabilistically balance the number of malicious nodes inside the pool with that number outside.
+But then, each mixing will probabilistically balance the number of malicious nodes inside the pool with the number outside.
 The current pool will also be impacted by steps 1-2 being triggered in the other pools when some node leaves that pool;
-  we assume that probability of a node leaving a pool is the same for all pools (since nodes are distributed randomly).
+  we assume that the node leaving the pool is honest (and the attacker is waiting til a lot of honest nodes leave the pool).

 In our security model, the best strategy for the adversary is this: